City-of-Helsinki/django-helusers/README.md

     # authorization server configuration and public keys are "remembered".
     # The value is in seconds.
 Default is 24 hours.
     "OIDC_CONFIG_EXPIRATION_TIME": 600,

+    # Allow only algorithms that we actually use.
+In case of tunnistamo and
+    # tunnistus only RS256 is used with API access tokens.
+    "ALLOWED_ALGORITHMS": ["RS256"],
 }
 ```